 - For my feet: I like to treat my feet well – so my must-have footwear for any workout is a pair of Nike Free 5.0 trainers combined with some Nike dri-fit socks.
 The shoes give me just the amount of support and stability I need without restricting my movement, and the socks are breathable and lightweight so my feet never feel uncomfortable.

 I go everywhere with my Longchamp Tote Bag, and that includes the gym.
 It’s sturdy yet stylish, and spacious but still lightweight.
 I’d be lost without it.
 Here’s what’s inside my gym bag:

 - Philips ActionFit Headphones – I’ve had mine for 5 years and they’re still amazing – they stay put, they’re sweat resistant, and the sound quality is excellent.

 - Amie New Bloom gentle cleansing face wipes.
 These face wipes are convenient and great for quick cleansing, as they are safe on skin and lush with natural extracts.
 I use them on my face both before and after a workout.
-However once I’m home, I always follow a proper cleanse, tone and moisturise routine.
+However, once I’m home, I always follow a proper cleanse, tone and moisturize routine.

 Step 3: The warm-up

 An effective warm-up should slowly raise your heart rate and “wake up” the muscles you are about to use.
 Most importantly, a good warm-up will reduce your chance of injury by helping to loosen your muscles and joints.
 I’m a fan of hopping on an elliptical to get my body ready:

 - 10 minutes (easy pace) – My initial goal is to raise my heart rate up to 100 beats per minute and maintain that for 10 minutes.